ethersync/ethersync/book/src/editor-plugin-dev-guide.md

 - `Delta: {range: Range, replacement: string}[]`

     A complex text manipulation, similar to LSP's [`TextEdit[]`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textEditArray).
-Like in LSP, all ranges refer to the starting content, and must never overlap, see the linked LSP documentation.
+Like in LSP, **all ranges refer to the starting content**, and must never overlap, see the linked LSP documentation.

 - `RevisionedDelta: {delta: Delta, revision: number}`